teachingaway/teachingaway.github.io/pages/design-patent-for-user-interface.md

 </div>

-Design patents for digital user interface designs are often a compelling addition to an intellectual property portfolio.
 Solving complicated UI problems creates real value.
 Designers can either (a) donate this solution to the public domain, (b) lock it up in patents and copyrights, or (c) protect it at some intermediate level–*some rights reserved*.
-Lets start with public domain and the Creative Commons (some rights reserved), then scroll on over to design patents.
+Let's start with public domain.

+## Public Domain

-**Public Domain**.
-Not every UI design is eligible for a patent, and not every *eligible* design *needs* to be patented.
-Most UI elements and patterns are already in the public domain, and new UI designs can be donated to the community.
+Not every UI design is eligible for a patent, and not every *eligible* design *should* to be patented.
+Donating a new design to the public domain promotes standardization across products.
+Many UI elements work best when they become *standardized*.
+"Success in interaction design is largely a matter of following established patterns, so people can apply what they already know to new contexts."  [*Designing for Easy Interaction*](http://alistapart.com/article/designing-for-easy-interaction).

-Public domain is easy, but its not automatic.
+Most standard UI elements and patterns are already in the public domain, and many new UI designs can be donated to the community.
+Donating to the public domain is easy, but it's *not automatic*.
 To ensure a design is dedicated to the public, a designer should announce her intention with a Creative Commons "[CC0](http://creativecommons.org/about/cc0)" notice, or label it “no rights reserved” or “public domain.”
 That should do the trick.

-**Creative Commons**.
+## Creative Commons

 If full-blown public domain is a little too free, Creative Commons offers some handy [standardized licenses.  ](http://creativecommons.org/choose/)CC licenses are generally free-as-in-beer, but generally *not* free-as-in-speech.
 The various CC options help designers retain rights to their work, while also encouraging other folks to use and sometimes build on the original design.
 For example, you can let people use it at no cost for non-commercial purposes, but charge them a fee if they want to use your design in business.
 Or you can let people use your design at no cost, but only if they give you credit and a link.

 # Responsible Patent Ownership and Use